-EDIT: Now StarBright 9 is DarkStar 9, under a different name.
+EDIT: Now StarBright 9 has replaced DarkStar 9--identical material under a different name.

 Since my post in the main Stranger Things thread, I've received many PMs and inquiries.
 Seemed easiest to keep one response in a separate thread.

 The video clips below give some idea of what this material looks like.
 While the installed video came out darker than reality for much of it (phone would auto-adjust and I was using one hand to flip), it still gives a good idea of the huge difference it makes.

 I purchased the screen material here, and would recommend having 5 sample sheets (it's possible this will prove to be difficult): https://shop.elitescreens.com/store/p127/Sample_Screen_Material.html